 We all experience times when we feel overwhelmed by the challenges and demands of life.
 When this happens, we naturally use our tried and tested coping mechanisms to deal with the situation.
 We may even try some new ways of dealing with things.
 Often, we will find something that works for us and life can return to a normal, balanced state.
 Sometimes, the demands are just too much and we need a little help.

-Counselling consists of various conversational strategies and interventions design to activate our own natural coping resources or help us learn and implement new ones.
+Personal Change Work consists of various conversational strategies and interventions design to activate our own natural coping resources or help us learn and implement new ones.
 Think of it like this: On your smartphone (I assume you have one!) there are many applications that help you keep in touch with the people around you and be productive.
 Over time, the apps become outdated and you need to update them.
 If you fail to update them long enough, they become buggy and don’t work as well.
 They may even stop working completely.

 Sometimes, we need more than short-term counselling and support because the wounds of past may run deep.
 Therapy is (almost) the same as counselling, but uses specific strategies designed to address issues that interfere with our daily functioning and keep us from living normal, happy lives.
 There are many such strategies and most therapists use a combination of strategies instead of sticking to one.